Zamiell/stardew-valley/Min-Max_Guide.md

     * 60g for 1 Bean Starter.
     * 80g for 1 Cauliflower Seeds (not necessary if you have one from a mixed seed).
     * 50g for 1 Potato Seeds (not necessary if you have one from a mixed seed).
-  * Buy up to 25 iron ore (accounting for iron ore gained from fishing chests).
-  * Buy up to 25 gold ore (accounting for gold ore gained from fishing chests).
   * Upgrade to the Copper Pickaxe (2000g).
 * Go to Pierre's and buy:
   * 1 Bean Starter (60g)